axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/installation/index.rst

 #.
 The ``customization.css`` file has been removed, in case you use it in your project, please switch to using
    :dev-url:`Engine Branding </doc/|version|/designer-guide/user-interface/branding/branding-engine.html>` to customize styling

 #.
-Sub processes related to documents are moved to the independent project ``portal-components``.
+Subprocesses related to documents are moved to the independent project ``portal-components``.
-   If you customized these processes, please override the correspond sub process again and added your customization to it.
+   If you customized these processes, please override the correspond subprocess again and added your customization to it.

    Below is a list of deprecated processes in project ``portal`` and new processes in project ``portal-components``.